 4. There is no limit as to how many different classes each exhibitor may enter.
 Multiple entries by the same exhibitor must not be duplicates and should represent different species, varieties or planting combinations (except where noted).

 5. Exhibitors are responsible for identifying entries with correct botanical and common names.
 The American Horticultural Society A-Z Encyclopedia of Garden Plants and The New Royal Horticultural Society Index of Garden Plants are two recommended resources.

-6. A Photo Key Card is required when entering Division II: Creative Outdoor Containers, with the exception of Class 8, which is planted on-site, in which case a diagram must be provided.
-The exhibitor must provide a white card, no larger than 5” x 8”, with a numbered listing of the botanical and common names for each plant corresponding to a numbered photograph of the planting.
+6. A planting diagram is required for Division I, Invitational Garden Design.
+A Photo Key Card is required when entering Division II: Creative Outdoor Containers.
+The exhibitor must provide an 8.5 x 11” sheet with a numbered listing of the botanical and common names for each plant corresponding to a numbered photograph of the planting.

 7. Once your entry is passed, maintenance of the entry becomes the responsibility of The Newport Flower Show Committee.
 You may groom and/or water your entries only before they have been passed, not after.

 8. Wild-collected plants of endangered species are strictly forbidden.

 9. Entries must be well-balanced, sturdy and able to withstand inclement weather conditions.